ioctl_tty — ioctls for terminals and serial lines

 (when nonzero) as a time interval measured in

 milliseconds.
-HP-UX ignores arg
+HP-UX ignores arg.)

-Argument: int arg
+TCSBRKPArgument: int arg

-So-called "POSIX version" of TCSBRK
+So-called "POSIX version" of TCSBRK.
+It treats nonzero

-as a
+arg as a

 time interval measured in deciseconds, and does